EddieFua/KNOT/README.md

 #### Arguments:
 - `--genotype`: 3n × p matrix for selected variants.
 - `--y`: Phenotype vector of length 3n.
-- `--gene_closer`:  A vector of length p that annotates each selected variant with its corresponding gene name
+- `--gene_closer`:  A vector of length p that annotates each selected variant with its corresponding gene name.
 - `--N`:  Number of permutations.
 - `--seed`: Random seed.